 2.3 Prostate Deformation Model Under Ultrasound

 T2-weighted MRIs of an anonymized patient were acquired, and the prostate was manually contoured to generate a 3D organ model.
 The segmented volumes were exported as STL files for further analysis.
 The prostate model was then divided into 10 equidistant cross-sectional slices, as illustrated in Figures 3 and 4.
-Red dots in each slice indicate the needle tip's position as it intersected the corresponding US plane.
+Red dots in each US slice indicate the needle tip's position as it intersected the corresponding US plane.

-Figure 3 displays 8 of the 10 slices traversed by the needle, while Figure 4 depicts both the 2D and 3D needle trajectory through the prostate.
+Figure 3 displays 8 of the 10 US slices traversed by the needle, while Figure 4 depicts both the 2D and 3D needle trajectory through the prostate.
+Gaussian noise is introduced to simulate real-world image variability.
+Needle paths are tracked in 3D and intersected with image slices to render US images.
+As the user inserts the needle, the simulation engine updates the US view to reflect real-time changes in prostate geometry and needle position.
+Needle visualization includes acoustic shadowing, reflection artifacts, and prostate gland.
+In this trial, the needle entered from the top-right and exited through the bottom-left of the prostate gland.
+The simulation environment is developed using Unity 3D and integrated with Python for data analytics and machine learning modules.
+Communication between components is managed via socket-based networking and shared memory buffers to ensure low-latency data exchange.
+The haptic device runs on a 1kHz loop for smooth feedback, while tracking and rendering are executed at 60Hz.